 There are two ways in which a runner can opt-out of having their photo published by this website.
 Before the race, they can indicate that they do not want photos published by providing a large thick red cross across their race number.
 If the race number has to be collected from the Race HQ before the race, then the race organiser will arrange for a red marker to be available at the Race HQ which will enable the runner to add a large thick red cross.
 After the race, a runner can indicate that they would like their photo removed from my website by e-mailing me the name of the race, their race number and the frame numbers of the photos that they would like removed.

 UK Athletics has issued guidance that permission to publish photos should be obtained from a runner's parent/carer if the runner is under 18.
 I am ensuring that this is addressed using one of the following ways for each race:

 For a race where I have taken photos, I obtain the results of that race.
 I then analyse these results to find those Oxfordshire club runners that have done well in the race.
-By "done well", I mean those runners that have finished in the top 3 positions of their age category.
+By "done well", I mean those runners that have finished towards the top of their age category.
 Those runners who have chosen not to have their photos published will not be included.
-If the position of a runner that has done well is the best that they have achieved this year, then I add their result and photo to the web page www.oxonraces.com/photos/reviews/2019.
+If the position of a runner that has done well is the best that they have achieved this year, then I add their result and photo to the web page www.oxonraces.com/photos/reviews/2020.

 I regard collecting the results of races and publishing the details of those that have done well to be a legitimate interest as it promotes both the runner and their club.

-A runner can opt-out of being included on the web page of those that have done well by e-mailing me.
+A runner can opt-out of being included on these web pages that have done well by e-mailing me.